-We will only know what the Mayor has proposed on April 3, the day before the April 4 budget oversight hearing.
-Our FY25 Initiative budget request is available HERE.
+The Mayor has proposed a 67% cut to the Initiative - a cut of \$21.211M.
+The proposed budget is \$10.457M, while our FY24 appropriation was \$31.668M.
+Our FY25 Initiative budget request is available HERE and was for \$31.7M (essentially level funding).
 Through budget oversight, the committee makes recommendations about adjustments (+/-) to the Mayor's proposed budget to the full Council that will then vote on the full, revised FY25 budget on May 29 (1st reading) and June 12 (2nd reading).
-The Judiciary Committee's 'mark up,' where those recommendations are made will be sometime on May 8-10 (date, time TBA).
+The Judiciary Committee's 'mark up,' where those recommendations are made will be sometime on May 8 at 3:45 p.m.
 The Chairman will likely make additional changes after all committee mark ups and before 1st reading.